pupilfirst/wd201-scripts/working-with-npm/package-management-and-library-ecosystem/README.md

 # Text

-In the previous level, we learned about NodeJS and how to set it up.
-In the following level, we will learn more about the NodeJS ecosystem and how packages or libraries are used to improve the developer experience.
+In the previous level, we learned about **Node.js** and how to set it up.
+In the following level, we will learn more about the **Node.js** ecosystem and how packages or libraries are used to improve the developer experience.
 We also will learn about how to use these packages for the Web applications we develop.

 ### Package Management and Libraries

-To understand the NodeJS ecosystem better we need to learn about, what package managers and package repositories are, why they are required, and the fundamentals of their use.
+To understand the **Node.js** ecosystem better we need to learn about, what package managers and package repositories are, why they are required, and the fundamentals of their use.

-The NodeJS packages are dependencies that we use in our application to solve a certain problem.
+The **Node.js** packages are dependencies that we use in our application to solve a certain problem.

 A dependency is a piece of external software that was most likely written by someone else and solves a single problem for you.
 Our web application can have any number of dependencies, and they may include sub-dependencies that you did not explicitly install.